ERA reforms in depth: Industrial relations

 The key industrial relations reforms set out within the Act are outlined below:

-Alongside changes to the industrial action regime, these proposed changes will mean that trade unions have a larger role to play in employee relations.
+Alongside changes to the industrial action regime, these changes will mean that trade unions have a larger role to play in employee relations.

-In advance of the changes coming into force, employers should assess their employee relations strategy, particularly if they do not currently recognise trade unions.
+Employers should assess their employee relations strategy, particularly if they do not currently recognise trade unions.
 They should assess how they engage with their staff on a collective level and give their workers a ‘voice’.
 In doing so, employers should potentially consider putting in place other employee bodies such as forums and councils if they feel they would be more representative of their workforce.

 If you would like to discuss how your organisation can prepare for these reforms, please contact Luke Bowery or your usual employment team contact.